 • Authenticating logins through an app installed on users’ devices

-These best practices provide protection against common password attacks and equip users to identify potentially malicious attacks and actions.
+These best practices provide protection against 7 password attack methods listed in this article and equip users to identify potentially malicious attacks and actions.
 Continual monitoring of network activity and attack trends can reveal emerging threats, guiding businesses toward better access management tools as new technology becomes available.